The Scariest Haunted Houses in the Twin Cities in 2022

 The Scariest Haunted Houses in the Twin Cities in Minnesota.
 The best part of October is always Halloween.
 What better way to celebrate than having someone try to scare the living daylights out of you?
 Or at least try in my case.
-We have the best-haunted houses in Minnesota.
-But sometimes they don’t always live up to the hype.
-Therefore I have the 13 of the Scariest Haunted Houses in the Twin Cities for you to check out.
-They are definitely adult only on the scare scale.
+In order to have the ultimate Halloween, you need to visit the best-haunted houses in Minnesota.

 When it comes to haunted houses, I can’t get enough of them.
 I started remembering my first haunted house at the MN State Fair being absolutely terrifying.
-Oh how far I’ve come.
-Every year I usually make it to one.
-With so many around the cities, there is bound to be one on the list that will scare the living daylights out of you.
+Oh, how far I’ve come.
+Spine-tingling haunted house in Minnesota filled my Octobers now.

-DayTripper is supported by it’s audience.
-When you purchase though links on our site, we may earn a small commission.
-It doesn’t cost you anything additional.
+DayTripper is reader-supported.
+When you purchase through links on our site, we may earn a small commission.
 I never promote things I haven’t vetted myself.

-Scariest Haunted Houses in the Twin Cities
+Scariest Haunted Houses in Minnesota

 The Haunting Experience on Highway 61 | Cottage Grove MN

-Location:10900 Pt Douglas Road, Cottage Grove MN
+Location: 10900 Pt Douglas Road, Cottage Grove MN

-Open: Weekends Starting September 24th – October 31st.Tickets: Buy Online or at the Gate
+Open: Weekends Starting September 23th – October 31st.Tickets: Buy Online or at the Gate

-Cost: $24 – $49
+Cost: $24 – $51

 Discounts: Buy online and save $1.

-The Haunting Experience on Highway 61 is home to Cell Block 61.
-Not exactly an escape room, but not a haunted house either.
-Navigating the winding corridors and claustrophobic tunnel of this place is going to terrify anyone that enters.
 It’s a 16+ experience, so it’s bound to be incredibly scary.
-They have traditional events like a haunted house, hayride, and maze.
+They have traditional events like a terrifying haunted house, hayride in Minnesota, and maze.
 Fast passes are available too!

 Anoka Haunted House | Anoka MN